The Hidden Cost of Masking at Work

 4. What prevention actually costs

 The most effective accommodations are surprisingly cheap: noise-cancelling headphones as a work tool, written instead of verbal expectations, agendas circulated before meetings, optional camera use, buffers between appointments, quiet workspace options.
-These are not special treatment - they are structural adjustments that often help the whole team.
+These are not special treatment.
+They are structural adjustments that often help the whole team.
+The cost of these measures is typically a fraction of a single turnover event.

 What does not help: more team events, more social interaction, more "appreciation initiatives".
-For autistic burnout these interventions worsen the situation, because they call on additional masking capacity.
+When masking capacity is already depleted, these interventions worsen the situation because they draw on the very cognitive reserve that is no longer available.

 5. Where Autistic Mirror fits in

-Autistic Mirror is the psychoeducational layer missing from most programmes.
+Autistic Mirror is the translation layer between current autism research and the day-to-day reality of your employees.
 The inner view allows autistic employees to recognise their own depletion patterns early.
-The outer view explains to leaders what they are looking at - before the team has to absorb an absence.
+The outer view explains to leaders what they are looking at, before the team has to absorb an absence.

 A note of light

 Masking cost is not a constant of nature.
-It comes from an environment not built for all brains.
-Every accommodation that makes that environment more compatible shifts the cost calculation in the right direction - for employees and for the company.
+It arises when the work environment is not built for all brains.
+Every accommodation that makes that environment more compatible shifts the cost calculation in the right direction.
+For employees and for the company.

 Autistic Mirror explains autistic neurology individually, in the context of your situation.